mawenxi2112/modular_cli_interface/README.md

 the main.py will be handling all loading of modules, accessing of modules and will act as the interface while being a simple cli application

 current available commands:
---help - shows available commands list - loads and display available module name, methods and file path sudo <module_name> <method_name> - call a specific method within a specific module
+- help > shows available commands
+- list > loads and display available module name, methods and file path
+- sudo <module_name> <method_name> > call a specific method within a specific module